sdbs-uni-p/vldb-dbms-live-patching/data/README.md

-Contains (empty) directories in which the experiment data gets stored.
+# Experiment Data

+This directory contains empty directories designated for storing experiment data generated during the execution of the reproduction pipeline.